TeppoJouttenus/curating/acquia/practices-and-workflows.md

 ### Step B. Add a View.
 Change your site configuration

-Now we’ll build the site locally – adding a view and menu link in the view.
+Now we’ll build the site locally, adding a view and menu link in the view.

 1. On your Local Dev Site, go to Modules page to enable these modules: